codex-storage/nim-ethers/Readme.md

 If you're working with Hardhat, you might encounter an issue where [websocket subscriptions stop working after 5 minutes](https://github.com/NomicFoundation/hardhat/issues/2053).

-This library provides a workaround using the `--define:ws_resubscribe` option.
-When this symbol is defined, the subscriptions will automatically resubscribe after 240 seconds (4 minutes) by default.
-You can change this value using `--define:ws_resubscribe=180`.
+This library provides a workaround using the `--define:ws_resubscribe=240` option.
+When this symbol is defined, the subscriptions will automatically resubscribe after 240 seconds (4 minutes).

 Contribution
 ------------